TimothyDJones/quotes/README.md

 ## Human Nature
 To know what people really think, pay attention to what they do rather than what they say. ―René Descartes

+## Independence
+The third-rate mind is only happy when it is thinking with the majority.
+The second-rate mind is only happy when it is thinking with the minority.
+The first-rate mind is only happy when it is thinking. ―A. A. Milne

 ## Joy
 There are souls in this world which have the gift of finding joy everywhere and of leaving it behind them when they go. ―[Frederick William Faber](https://en.m.wikipedia.org/wiki/Frederick_William_Faber)